spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

 :::tip

 You can use the [Validator](https://github.com/spectrocloud-labs/validator) with the [Azure plugin](https://github.com/spectrocloud-labs/validator-plugin-azure) to verify you have setup the correct permissions.
-The Validator will also check if the service principal used by Palette has the required permissions.
 The Validator Azure plugin requires the following permissions:

 - Microsoft.Authorization/denyAssignments/read
 - Microsoft.Authorization/roleAssignments/read